sjelms/SmartParse.AI/README.md

 ## 🛠️ Troubleshooting

 - **Files not renamed?** Check if the file type is supported and readable.
 Failed files are prefixed with `failed_`.
-- **Notifications not appearing?** Ensure Terminal has notification permission in System Settings > Notifications.
+- **Tags not appearing?** Ensure the script has permission to modify Finder tags.
+New tags should appear in Finder.
 - **Queue stuck or lagging?** Limit drops to under 5 files at once.
 Use `MAX_QUEUE_SIZE` in the script to adjust.
 - **OpenAI errors?** Confirm that your `.env` file contains a valid API key:
   `OPENAI_API_KEY=your-key-here`